 - Users are responsible for the security of their user ID's and passwords at all times and should not share them with anyone.
-All user and system account passwords must be changed every ninety (90) days, maintained in a secure manner, and must conform to policy requirements for length, age, history, and complexity. - Employees may not use other employee passwords or access the systems of other employees. - Users should never save or store passwords within applications or web browser sessions. - Users must lock or log off of their computer when not actively using it.
+All user and system account passwords must be changed upon the password expiration period or as otherwise may be required, maintained in a secure manner, and must conform to policy requirements for length, age, history, and complexity. - Employees may not use other employee passwords or access the systems of other employees. - Users should never save or store passwords within applications or web browser sessions. - Users must lock or log off of their computer when not actively using it.
 As an additional security measure, PCs, laptops, and workstations within certain environments may be secured with a password-protected screensaver that locks a computer after a period of user inactivity.
-Modifying or disabling the locked screensaver is a violation of this policy. - Users must log off of their computer at the conclusion of their day and power it off if not being used by anyone thereafter. - Users must secure all CDs, DVDs, USB flash drives, or any other storage media containing sensitive information within their work area. - Information contained on portable computers and devices is especially vulnerable and special care should be exercised at all times when traveling with these devices.
+Modifying or disabling the locked screensaver is a violation of this policy. - Users must log off of their computer at the conclusion of their day and power it off if not being used by anyone thereafter. - Users must secure all storage media devices such as USB flash drives, or any other storage media containing sensitive information within their work area. - Users should only access Company information (including confidential information) from their Company-issued equipment and not unauthorized equipment or devices. - Employees who take their laptop, cell phone, or other Company-issued device outside the workplace must prevent any third party, including family members, from using the Company laptop, phone or other device. - Information contained on portable computers and devices is especially vulnerable and special care should be exercised at all times when traveling with these devices.
 All Company portable computers and devices must remain in the employee's possession at all times.
 This is defined as always secured in the office, home, hotel room, vehicle, or on your person. - Users must store all files with confidential, proprietary, or personally-identifiable information within secure network locations only (ex. departmental shares) and should never save these types of files to local drives (ex.
-Documents folder on employee workstation or portable computer). - Printed documents containing confidential information that are no longer needed should be shredded and not placed in regular wastebaskets or recycling bins. - Users should never distribute printed lists or personnel directories to outside parties for any reason. - Users should not bypass or attempt to bypass any security feature in order to access content.

-Users must complete IT Security training per established guidelines.
+Documents folder on employee workstation or portable computer). - Printed documents containing confidential information that are no longer needed should be shredded and not placed in regular wastebaskets or recycling bins. - Users should never distribute printed lists or personnel directories to outside parties for any reason. - Users should not bypass or attempt to bypass any security feature in order to access content. - Users must complete IT Security training per established guidelines.